Best Cheap Car Insurance After an Accident

 Yes - available as add-on

 Note: Accident forgiveness availability and terms vary by state and driving history.
-Most insurers require 3-5 years of clean driving before eligibility.
+Most insurers require three to five years of clean driving before eligibility.
+This feature prevents rate increases for your first at-fault accident but doesn't remove the incident from your driving record.

 Cheapest Car Insurance After an Accident by Age

-State Farm consistently offers the most affordable full coverage rates for drivers with accidents across all age groups, with premiums that actually decrease as you get older.
-Young drivers aged 22 to 29 pay $112 monthly, while middle-aged drivers (30 to 59) see rates drop to $91 monthly, and seniors (60+) enjoy the lowest rates at just $84 monthly.
+State Farm offers the most affordable full coverage rates for drivers with accidents across all age groups, with premiums that decrease as you age.
+Young drivers aged 22 to 29 pay $112 monthly, middle-aged drivers (30 to 59) pay $91 monthly, and seniors (60+) get the lowest rates at $84 monthly.

 State Farm89$1,091$91